 All dealers get paid minimum wage or close to it by the casino, even at the best casinos in town.
-Don't think that their tips are gravy on top of their salary: for dealers the tips pretty much are their salary.
+Don't think that their tips are gravy on top of their earnings: for dealers the tips pretty much are their earnings.
 And they pay taxes on those tips, just like the cocktail waitresses.
 Here's how much to tip, according to how much you think a dealer should earn.
 This assumes an average of 3 players at the table, and that all players tip the same amount.

 How much to tip the dealer If you think the dealer